apache/druid/docs/tutorials/tutorial-transform-spec.md

 See the following topics for more information:

-* [General functions](../querying/math-expr.md) for a list of functions that can be used to transform data.
+* [All functions](../querying/sql-functions.md) for a list of functions that can be used to transform data.
+* [Transform spec reference](../ingestion/ingestion-spec.md/#transformspec) to learn more about transforms in JSON-based batch ingestion.
 * [Query filters](../querying/filters.md) to learn about the types of filters available.
+* [WHERE clause](../querying/sql.md#where) to learn how to create filters in SQL.